body spindle-shaped, very metobolic, anterior bluntly rounded, posterior tapered to a point

 paramylon bodies ovoid, about 6 µm long

-one flagellum, two-thirds to one-half time of body length
+one flagellum, two-thirds to 1.5 times body length

 distinct eyespot, about 5 µm long